Remote Education Provision Information – January 2021

 You can also log onto Ofsted Parent View and leave feedback on our school throughout the year – not just when Ofsted visit.

-The percentage of children reaching age-related expectations at the end of Key Stage Two in 2017 was as follows:
+The percentage (rounded to nearest percent) of children reaching age-related expectations at the end of Key Stage Two in 2019 was as follows:

-The percentage of children reaching a high level of attainment at the end of Key Stage Two in 2017 was as follows:
+The percentage (rounded to nearest percent) of children reaching a high level of attainment at the end of Key Stage Two in 2019 was as follows:

-The progress scores for the 2016 (2017 National figures not yet available) cohort of children during Key Stage Two were as follows:
+The progress scores for the 2019 cohort of children during Key Stage Two were as follows:

 Please click on the following link to view the DFE performance tables:

-Please click on the link below to view Burbage Primary School’s Pupil Premium Strategy for 2016-17:
+Please click on the link below to view Burbage Primary School’s Pupil Premium Recovery Strategy for 2021-2022:

 If your child does not have Free School Meals, but may be eligible because of your family’s income level, please contact the office (in confidence) to register them.
 Even if you do not wish them to have the meals, this would mean the school could still claim Pupil Premium funding that may be used to help your child.